 If you follow me on Snapchat (username: minimalistbaker) and Instagram, you probably already knew I had a sexy watermelon recipe coming your way.
-I share all my secrets on social media, just in case you were wondering (wink, wink).
+I share all of my secrets on social media, just in case you were wondering (wink, wink).

-I’ve already divulged all the details of my watermelon obsession here, so there’s no need to sing my love for this ruby red fruit all over again.
+I’ve already divulged all the details of my watermelon obsession here, so there’s no need to sing my love for this ruby-red fruit all over again.

-Instead, I have a super simple, summery recipe for you that’s perfect for when you want something sweet, healthy and refreshing on sweltering hot days.
+Instead, I have a super simple, summery recipe for you that’s perfect for when you want something sweet, healthy, and refreshing on sweltering-hot days.

-I present, the Watermelon Slushie.
+I present the Watermelon Slushie.

 This recipe requires just 3 ingredients and a blender!
 Frozen watermelon creates a slushie base, light coconut milk complements the flavor while adding creamy texture, and lime juice injects some acidity to balance the sweetness.